Mario Mercado

-Junior years - 2010-14
+Junior years – 2010–14

 Mercado was introduced to racquetball at age 10 by his parents.
 At 14, he stopped playing soccer to concentrate on playing racquetball.
-At the 2010 International Racquetball Federation (IRF) World Junior Championships, Mercado played Boys' U14 Singles for Bolivia and lost in the Round of 16 to fellow Bolivian Marcelo Vargas, 15-5, 12-15, 11-9.
-At the 2011 World Junior Championships in Santo Domingo, Dominican Republic, Mercado played Boys’ U16 Singles, and lost to Mexican Ramon Yanez in the quarterfinals, 15-5, 15-14.
+At the 2010 International Racquetball Federation (IRF) World Junior Championships, Mercado played Boys' U14 Singles for Bolivia and lost in the Round of 16 to fellow Bolivian Marcelo Vargas, 15–5, 12–15, 11–9.
+At the 2011 World Junior Championships in Santo Domingo, Dominican Republic, Mercado played Boys’ U16 Singles, and lost to Mexican Ramon Yanez in the quarterfinals, 15–5, 15–14.

-Mercado again played Boys’ U16 at the 2012 World Junior Championships in Los Angeles, where he lost in the quarterfinals to Coby Iwaasa, 15-11, 15-11, and also played Boys’ U16 Doubles, losing in the quarters to the US Team of Sawyer Lloyd and Adam Manilla, 15-14, 15-5.
+Mercado again played Boys’ U16 at the 2012 World Junior Championships in Los Angeles, where he lost in the quarterfinals to Coby Iwaasa, 15–11, 15–11, and also played Boys’ U16 Doubles, losing in the quarters to the US Team of Sawyer Lloyd and Adam Manilla, 15–14, 15–5.

 After not playing at World Juniors in 2013, Mercado made his final appearance at the 2014 World Junior Championships in Cali, Colombia, where he won Boys’ U18.
-He defeated Canadian Coby Iwaasa in the semi-finals, 15-8, 14-15, 11-4, and then fellow Bolivian Conrrado Moscoso in the final, 15-12, 7-15, 11-7.
-Mercado and Moscoso played together in Boys’ U18 Doubles, losing in the semi-finals to Americans Sawyer Lloyd and Adam Manilla, 15-14, 15-11.
+He defeated Canadian Coby Iwaasa in the semi-finals, 15–8, 14–15, 11–4, and then fellow Bolivian Conrrado Moscoso in the final, 15–12, 7–15, 11–7.
+Mercado and Moscoso played together in Boys’ U18 Doubles, losing in the semi-finals to Americans Sawyer Lloyd and Adam Manilla, 15–14, 15–11.
 So, Mercado medaled in both singles and doubles in his last year of junior eligibility.

 Mercado was selected to play for Bolivia at the 2014 Racquetball World Championships in Burlington, Ontario, where he played Men's Doubles with Conrrado Moscoso.
-They defeated Venezuelans Cesar Castillo and Cesar Castro in the quarterfinals, 10-15, 15-6, 11-9, but lost to Colombians Sebastian Franco and Alejandro Herrera in the semi-finals, 15-11, 15-2, which resulted in a bronze medal.
+They defeated Venezuelans Cesar Castillo and César Castro in the quarterfinals, 10–15, 15–6, 11–9, but lost to Colombians Sebastian Franco and Alejandro Herrera in the semi-finals, 15–11, 15–2, which resulted in a bronze medal.